Guru227/docs/Linux/Linux Administration/wordpress_installation(incomplete).md

 There are two ways of going about this.
 1. Install wordpress on a server machine
-1. Use a server configured with bitnami
+1. Use a server configured with bitnami on aws